 Gender bias at school: where to find it and how to combat it

-Teach Starter’s Emma Stuart, digital content producer and teacher of 7 years, discusses evidence of gender inequality at school and how #EachforEqual can encourage teachers and students to work to erase these imbalances and empower girls at a classroom-level.
+Teach Starter’s Emma Stuart, digital content producer and teacher of 7 years, discusses evidence of gender inequality at school and how International Women's Day provides an opportunity to encourage teachers and students to work on erasing imbalances to empower girls at a classroom-level and beyond.

 By Emma Stuart

 Through their lessons and conduct in the classroom, teachers have the power to influence how children behave and perceive the world around them.
 This privileged role in society is one that should be taken seriously.

 But, despite how progressive a teacher’s mindset when it comes to gender equality, schools and teachers may be unintentionally perpetuating bias without realising it.
 As teachers are becoming more aware of their role in engineering change through explicitly educating students on gender equality, it’s also important that they are mindful of finding and fighting gender inequality in other aspects of school life.

 Lessons on gender equality are integral to a well-rounded classroom curriculum and are most effective when taught from a young age.
 Your students need to understand what gender bias is – the choosing or preference of one gender over another – and to see that gender inequality, or gender bias towards males, is a problem in our society and that it needs to be corrected.

 However, just making students aware of bias is not enough.
 Students need to understand how to put these lessons into practice.
 They need to see that people want to actively conquer inequality, and that there are benefits to doing so.

 Teachers should role model how to recognise and positively correct biased behaviour when they see it.
 Role modelling positive behaviour in your choice of language and expectations is the first step to promoting equality.
 Changing language to be neutral (for example, there are no ‘boy’ or ‘girl’ colours), and explicitly challenging stereotypical and biased behaviour in your students is a great place to start.